feugy/melodie/README.md

 - [ ] packages
   - [-] Linux snap: no OS music controls (need mpris integration)
   - [-] Linux AppImage: no desktop menu icon (need AppImageLauncher)
-  - [ ] Windows Nsis: not signed, the executable is flaged as insecure
+  - [-] Windows Nsis: not signed, the executable is flaged as insecure
-  - [ ] Windows Portable
+  - [-] Windows Portable: not signed, and does not update automatically
 - [ ] release on tag with github actions
 - [ ] github page
 - [ ] usage statistics